 It is crucial to control for factors that could affect both historical Black Death intensity and subsequent long-run political-economic outcomes.
-While the electoral districts of 1871 were an entirely novel unit of organization for which there were no prior unit-specific historical data collected, several geographic features as well as historical levels of urban density are taken into account in our analysis.
+While the electoral districts of 1871 were a novel unit of organization (only going back to a census of 1864) for which there were no prior unit-specific historical data collected, several geographic features as well as historical levels of urban density are taken into account in our analysis.
 Our geographic controls in particular reflect the importance of trade in disease transmission: the Black Death spread through rats that were often transported by merchants and commercial ships.
-All these geographic measures were computed in ArcGis or in R using data by GeoNames (2020).